About Christine Laciak

-She is a recognized expert on worldwide foreign investment review regimes and serves as a leader of the firm’s global Foreign Investment and Public Interest Review team.
+She is a recognized expert on global foreign investment review regimes and serves as a leader of the firm’s global foreign investment review team.
 She combines her global perspective on foreign investment review regimes with her substantial experience advising clients in connection with CFIUS reviews to ensure a coordinated global approach.

 With her additional merger control expertise, Christine regularly advises on the intersection of foreign investment and merger control regimes in cross-border transactions.